One of the technical areas of piano tuning, the

 temperament (See Temperament Figure 1) in a piano tuning scale.

-To accommodate the imperfections in the scale, some
+To accommodate the imperfections in the scale, some imperfection

-temperaments cause a composition to sound different depending
+cause a composition to sound different depending upon what key it

-upon what key it is played in.
-If played in a modern equal
+is played in.
+If played in a modern equal tempered scale, the

-the difference is quite significant.
+is quite significant.

-piano scale.
+the piano scale.
 If you search for more information, you will find

 enough to keep you reading and listening for a while.